 What laws govern contracts?

-Contracts are usually governed and enforced by the laws of the state where the agreement was made.
-Depending upon the subject matter of the agreement (i.e. the sale of goods, property lease), a contract may be governed by one of two types of state law.
-The majority of contracts (i.e. employment agreements, leases, general business agreements) are controlled by the state's common law -- a tradition-based but constantly evolving set of laws that is mostly judge-made, from court decisions over the years.
+Contracts are usually governed by the laws of the state where the agreement was made.
+The majority of contracts are controlled by the state's common law, a tradition-based but constantly evolving set of laws that are mostly made by judges.
+Contracts controlled by the common law include:

-The common law does not control contracts that are primarily for the sale of goods, however.
-Such contracts are instead governed by the Uniform Commercial Code (UCC), a standardized collection of guidelines governing the law of commerce.
-Most states have adopted the UCC in whole or in part, making the UCC's provisions part of the state's codified laws pertaining to the sale of goods.
+The common law does not control contracts that are primarily for the sale of goods.
+Such contracts are instead governed by the Uniform Commercial Code (UCC).
+The UCC is a standardized collection of guidelines governing the law of commerce.
+Most states have adopted the UCC in whole or in part.

 What is “breaching” a contract?